 Since the timing is right, all you need to conquer the world is this one great idea.
 Your mind went blank at this very moment?
 No worries.
 This is precisely the reason why we prepared this cheat sheet for you.

 Don’t get us wrong.
-We won’t do all the thinking for you (unless you decide to do a workshop with us).
+We won’t do all the thinking for you (unless you decide to do Product Discovery Workshops).
 Instead, we are going to present you with a few use cases for open banking.
 We hope those broad ideas will help to steer your train of thought in the right direction.

 At the end we included one additional idea.
 This one is already in the phase of implementation.
 It’s a bold plan coordinated at the state level.
 Still, maybe it will inspire you anyway?